Rithari/CargoShip-Traffic-Simulation/README.md

   _Why:_

   > It notifies team members that you have completed a feature.
 It also enables easy peer-review of the code and dedicates a forum for discussing the proposed feature.

-- Update your local branch and do an interactive rebase before pushing your feature and making a Pull Request.

-  _Why:_

-  > Rebasing will merge in the requested branch (`master`) and apply the commits that you have made locally to the top of the history without creating a merge commit (assuming there were no conflicts).
-Resulting in a nice and clean history. [read more ...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

-- Resolve potential conflicts while rebasing and before making a Pull Request.
-- Delete local and remote feature branches after merging.

-  _Why:_

-  > It will clutter up your list of branches with dead branches.
-It ensures you only ever merge the branch back into (`master`) once.
-Feature branches should only exist while the work is still in progress.

 - Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).